-With backgrounds in nutrition science, public health, clinical nutrition and food science, Bell Institute experts are a valuable resource for the business teams at General Mills, as well as for health professionals around the country.
-Scientists in the Bell Institute contribute to research on whole grains, micronutrients and breakfast, and publish research and scientific articles in leading peer-reviewed journals.
+With backgrounds in nutrition science, public health, clinical nutrition and food science, Bell Institute experts are a valuable resource for the business teams at General Mills, as well as for health professionals in the United States and Canada.
+Scientists in the Bell Institute contribute to research on whole grains, cereal micronutrients and breakfast, and publish research and scientific articles in leading peer-reviewed journals.

-We also support, through our sponsorship of leadership events, symposia and educational sessions, over 50 national and regional health professional organizations, including the American Dietetic Association, the American Academy of Physician Assistants, and the American Academy of Family Physicians.
+Through our sponsorship of leadership events, symposia and educational sessions, we support over 50 national and regional health professional organizations, including the American Dietetic Association, the American Academy of Physician Assistants and the American Academy of Family Physicians.

-General Mills is proud to have consistently supported key public health initiatives.
+Through the guidance provided by the Bell Institute of Health and Nutrition, General Mills is proud to consistently support key public health initiatives.
 For example, General Mills enriches most of its grain products with folic acid - a public health initiative that has led to a 16 percent reduction in neural tube birth defects in the United States.

 We support the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) in the United States by providing free educational resources to WIC nutrition clinics.

-When the Dietary Guidelines for Americans recommended consuming more whole grains, we created an educational resource on the topic for health professionals, and we have reformulated many of our products to include whole grains.
-And, we often use our packaging to communicate public health messages, such as the USDA Food Guide, to our consumers.
+In conjunction with the release of the 2005 Dietary Guidelines and USDA's new food guide pyramid - MyPyramid - that recommend consuming more whole grains, we created an educational resource on the topic for health professionals and have provided insight for the reformulation of many of our products to include whole grains.

+Product packaging is often used to communicate public health messages, such as the USDA Food Guide, to our consumers.

-The General Mills Bell Institute of Health and Nutrition and its employees have been honored with awards for excellence in corporate leadership and nutrition education; they include:
+The General Mills Bell Institute of Health and Nutrition and its employees have been honored with awards for excellence in corporate leadership and nutrition education; including:

-- The American Dietetic Association Foundation's Excellence in Nutrition Education Award in recognition of the General Mills Foundation's Champions Grant Program.
-(2004) - The American Dietetic Association Foundation's Corporate Award, in recognition of our long history of support of their programs and projects.
-(2003) - An award from the Healthy Mothers, Healthy Babies Coalition of Georgia, an advocacy group for the health of pregnant women, infants and children, which recognized our efforts to improve the health of mothers and babies through folic acid fortification of our products and our educational programs for both consumers and health professionals.
-(2003) - The Minnesota Dietetic Association's Golden Apple Award for excellence in nutrition education and service to the profession of dietetics.
+- The American Dietetic Association Foundation's Excellence in Nutrition Education Award, given in recognition of the General Mills Foundation's Champions Grant Program.
+(2004) - The American Dietetic Association Foundation's Corporate Award, given in recognition of our long history of support of their programs and projects.
+(2003) - An award from the Healthy Mothers, Healthy Babies Coalition of Georgia, given in recognition of our efforts to improve the health of mothers and babies through folic acid fortification of our products and our educational programs for both consumers and health professionals.
 (2003)